Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Introduction

-\item Extensive experiments demonstrate that our DCCFSSL significantly outperforms the other state-of-the-art FSSL methods.
-Importantly, DCCFSSL enables FSSL to achieve significant improvement even compared to the standard federated supervised learning with labeled data for all clients.
-Moreover, DCCFSSL can greatly improve the model stability of the training process. \end{itemize}
+\item Comprehensive experiments demonstrate that our DCCFSSL significantly outperforms other state-of-the-art FSSL methods.
+Notably, DCCFSSL enables FSSL to achieve substantial improvements even when compared to standard federated supervised learning using labeled data for all clients.
+Furthermore, DCCFSSL greatly enhances the model stability during the training process. \end{itemize}